Vulnerability Management Across CMMC, FedRAMP Rev5, and FedRAMP 20x

 • SI-2 (Flaw Remediation)

-• Scan coverage that matches the authorization boundary.
-Every scannable asset in the inventory should appear in scan results.
+• Detection coverage that matches the asset inventory and the assessment scope.
+Every scannable asset in the inventory should appear in detection results.

 Common gap: scanning covers servers but misses applications, containers, or cloud configurations.
-Remediation SLAs exist in the policy but are not tracked as actual deadlines with evidence.
-Scan coverage does not match the asset inventory, and nobody reconciles the two.
+Remediation timeframes exist in the policy but are not tracked as actual deadlines with evidence.
+Detection coverage does not match the asset inventory, and nobody reconciles the two.

 What FedRAMP 20x requires